teamputtygen/hn-docs/docs/administrator/cloud-configuration.rst

 For Exoscale, there is a top-level organization that owns and manages all the Buyers Group tenants.
 On each tenant then, the respective organization administrator is also given ownership.

-For OTC and Advania, this top-level organization does not exist but the Buyers Group tenants are structured the same way - with the respective tenant administrator as owner and a SixSq (monitoring) account as a technical user.

 With this setup, it is ensured that all the cloud accounts will be automatically setup in Nuvla, given that users have the necessary